Digital Scripts

 • Use a virtual agent that's trained to answer simple questions and perform triage at the start of a interaction.

-• Use CXone Guide on your company website.
+• Use Guide on your company website.

 Screen Pops in Digital Interactions